RIIL WEBCAST NO. 3

 people are interested to know if there is something people with

-disabilities can do to encourage researchers to better share their
+disabilities can do to encourage researchers to better share

 information, and you know, they're also asking how they can